 Increased life span (longevity)

 Those eating a whole food plant-based diet are found to live longer on average and to have the most number of centenarians, those living over 100.

 A lowered risk for diseases

-There’s been found to be a lowered risk for common chronic diseases such as cancer, diabetes and heart disease, as well as those that are mental related.
+There’s been found to be a lowered risk for common chronic diseases such as cancer, diabetes, and heart disease, as well as those that are mental related.
 WFPBD and inflammation are linked, and WFPBD lowers inflammation.
-Inflammation is one of the main causes for chronic disease.
-Since plant-based eating lowers inflammation, this is why it also has a positive impact and lowering chronic diseases.
+Inflammation is one of the main causes of chronic disease.
+Since plant-based eating lowers inflammation, this is why it also has a positive impact on lowering chronic diseases.